What is a Charley Horse?

 Charley horse is just another name for an incredibly uncomfortable muscle contraction or spasm.
 While this painful contraction can occur in any muscle in the body, a charley horse is more specific to muscles in the legs.

-The exact origin of the term “charley horse” is not known, but was used as far back as 1880s to describe a leg cramp common to baseball players.
+The exact origin of the term “charley horse” is not known but was used as far back as the 1880s to describe a leg cramp common to baseball players.

 - Nerve compression in the spine

 - Inadequate blood flow to the muscle or muscle injuries

 - Mineral imbalances, either from taking diuretics which can lead to low potassium levels or from other conditions that result in too little calcium, potassium, magnesium, and sodium in the blood

 - Sleeping or sitting in an uncomfortable position for a long period of time

 - Massages or stretches can help alleviate the pain: